Daskie/qc-json/README.md

 | `\f` | Form Feed | `U+000C` |
 | `\r` | Carriage Return | `U+000D` |

-In addition, a specific code point can be specified with `\x` followed by two hex digits, or `\u` followed by four hex digits.
+In addition, a specific code point can be specified with `\x` followed by two HexToken digits, or `\u` followed by four HexToken digits.
 Currently, only extended ASCII is supported, i.e.`U+0000` through `U+00FF`.

 Examples: